-14. SPECIAL TEAMS
+14. VSP SPECIAL TEAMS

-State Police Lieutenants who are assigned and serve on the special teams of EOD, TSU, DIVERS, HOSTAGE NEGOTIATION TEAM, AND SEARCH AND RESCUE, shall receive a lump sum of four hundred dollars (\$400) per full year of service on the team(s).
+State Police Lieutenants who are assigned and serve on the special teams of Bomb Squad, Tactical Services Unit, SCUBA, Crisis Negotiation Unit, Search and Rescue, K-9, Honor Guard, Crash Reconstruction, Drug Recognition Experts (DRE), Crime Scene Search (CSST), Clandestine Lab, and Member Assistance Program (MAP) shall receive a lump sum of four hundred dollars (\$400) per full year of service on the team(s).
 An employee serving on more than one (1) team shall be eligible for only one (1) such payment.
-Effective July 1, 2005, service on K-9, CROWD CONTROL, HONOR GUARD, ACCIDENT RECONSTRUCTION AND PEER SUPPORT teams shall also earn such compensation.
+State Police Lieutenants who are assigned to serve as the commander of a special team listed above shall receive a lump sum of seven hundred fifty dollars (\$750) in lieu of the four hundred dollars (\$400) described above.

-As of September 1, 2001, each Lieutenant assigned to serve on the special team(s) shall receive a prorated share of the four hundred dollars (\$400) special team(s) allowance based on the number of complete pay periods served on the team(s) since assignment to the team(s) or since s/he last received the special team allowance, whichever is less.
-As of September 1, 2002 and thereafter, the special team allowance payment will be made for employees assigned to the team(s) prorated accordingly for the amount of time served on the team(s) since the previous September 1st.
+Each Lieutenant assigned to serve on the special team(s) shall receive a prorated share of the four hundred dollars (\$400) special team allowance, or the seven hundred fifty dollars (\$750) allowance for team commanders, based on the number of complete pay periods served on the team(s) since assignment to the team(s) or since s/he last received the special team allowance, whichever is less.
+The special team allowance payment will be made for employees assigned to the team(s) prorated accordingly for the amount of time served on the team(s) since the previous September 1st.
 Proration shall be calculated on the number of complete pay periods served.
 Prorated payment of the special team allowance shall also be made to assigned members who terminate employment with the Vermont State Police or who leave the team before the September 1st payment is made.

 15. All Vermont State Police Lieutenants shall receive forty (40) hours of straight time pay each fiscal year (July 1 - June 30), payable with the first full pay period in August, as compensation for work related duties which are integral to job expectations and performance as a State Police Officer but are performed in off duty hours.

-(Notwithstanding the provisions of Article 47, State Police Lieutenants shall receive one (1) less personal day of leave than is otherwise provided by the contract in each year.)
+16. Notwithstanding the provisions of Article 47, State Police Lieutenants shall receive one (1) less personal day of leave than is otherwise provided by the contract in each year.